Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 Fortunately, that problem was about to solve itself.

-“Right.”
+"Right."
 Dread pocketed his communicator.
-“Now.
+"Now.
 Sanctuary.
-I wan’ know *everyt’ing...”*
+I wan’ know *everyt’ing..."*

 He trailed off, cocking his head at some sound that Eleven hadn’t detected.
 He gave her a suspicious glare, and then stepped twice to his side.
 In the quiet of the store-room, Eleven finally heard some kind of metallic, springy sort of sound that punctuated each of his footsteps.